Vejron/kanbanista/src/tutorial/part-2.md

-# Part 2 - Building the Kanban Board
+# Part 2 - Styling with UnoCss

-Now that we have our project set up, we can start building the kanban board.
-In this part of the tutorial, we will create the basic structure of the board and add the ability to create new tasks.
+In this part of the tutorial, we will set up UnoCss in our project and start styling our kanban board.
+UnoCss is a utility-first CSS framework inspired by Tailwind CSS but faster and generally less hassle.
+UnoCss generates only the CSS that is actually used in the project.
+This makes it a great choice for Vue 3 projects as it allows us to use atomic classes without worrying about the final bundle size.

 ## Cleaning Up